Skip to main content

 Using this system is way more convenient than having to refill a pitcher daily

-We’re huge water drinkers over here at Casa Lane, which means that we were constantly refilling our Brita filter, often multiple times a day.
+We’re huge water drinkers over here at Casa Lane, which means we constantly refill our Brita filter, often multiple times a day.
 I love that we can now drink our copious amounts of water simply by turning on a tap.

-Plus, we installed the filter on the sink that’s just across from the ice maker, so anyone who prefers chilled water can add ice without having to walk all the way across the kitchen.
+Additionally, we installed the system on the sink located directly across from the ice maker, allowing anyone who prefers chilled water to add ice without having to walk across the entire kitchen.

 Filters are easy to change